~/index ¦ ~/archives

 quilt pop -a

-Update new version Upstream to Debian package
+Update Upstream new version to Debian package

 Fetch new upstream release